 The modern model has the potential to revolutionize early identification and intervention.
 In a large health survey conducted by the National Center for Health Statistics, the addition of the functional emotional developmental capacities described in this new model resulted in the identification of 30% more children at risk for developmental problems.
 And in a review of 200 cases using this new model, a subgroup of children was observed to develop abilities formerly thought unobtainable for children diagnosed with ASD: intimacy with adults and peers, empathy, creative and logical thinking.
 Like David, these children participate in regular education programs and have made excellent academic progress.

 Unfortunately, the new concepts are not yet widely used.
 In our review, more than 90% of clinics and medical centers spent less than ten minutes observing children spontaneously interacting with their caregivers when conducting developmental evaluations.
 This resulted in numerous misdiagnoses, underestimation of the children’s abilities, and treatment recommendations with insufficient emphasis on relationships and family strengths.

 Families and clinicians need access to this modern approach to identification and treatment that is improving outcomes for children.
 With this new model, we can do a better job of identifying children at risk even earlier, rather than waiting for symptoms to appear.
 We can help children become warm, related and engaged.
 And we can define each child’s potential not by assumed limitations, but by his own growth.

-Since Dr. Greenspan wrote the above excerpt, DIR Floortime has become much more available around the world and there is a strong body of research to support its effectiveness.
+Since Dr. Greenspan wrote the above excerpt, DIRFloortime has become much more available around the world and there is a strong body of research to support its effectiveness.
 But still today, ABA is the dominant treatment approach.
 All too often, professionals are telling parents that controlling behaviors and managing autism using behavioral techniques is the only option.
 It is simply not the case.
-There is so much we can do using a developmental approach like DIR Floortime.
+There is so much we can do using DIRFloortime, which is a developmental approach, not a behavioral approach.